 Small business owners can get enjoy similar benefits with the JetBlue Business Card.
 If you prefer to avoid an annual fee, the JetBlue Card offers a few basic perks and helps you build your balance of JetBlue points with your everyday purchases.

-Earn JetBlue Points on Flights
+Earn JetBlue points on flights

 When you book a paid ticket with JetBlue, you'll earn TrueBlue points that can be used to book travel in the future.